Goncsal/room_scheduler/README.md

 # 🏫 University Room Scheduler

-I built this Django + React app to solve the common problem of managing university room schedules.
-Students and staff can scan QR codes to instantly check room availability and upcoming classes - no more standing around wondering if a room is free!
+I built this Django + React app to as practice for a bigger project (Projeto Engenharia Informática).
+In which i got to know more about some key components of Django, qrcodes generation and others, which will come in handy for the real thing.

 ## 🚀 Live Demo